SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 This time I didn't let her slip away.
 I wrapped my hooves around her and pulled her into a hug.

 She hugged me back.

+I wanted that hug to last longer than it did.

 ***